 The Best Wine Bars in London

-The chef-owner and sommelier behind popular Clerkenwell restaurant The Drunken Butler, Yuma Hashemi, is opening a brand-new venture: a wine bar called Emmanuelle, set to open this spring.
-Located across the road from its Persian sibling, the bar will focus on small-scale winemakers from all over the world, with a programme of tastings, masterclasses and producer talks taking place throughout the year.
-The wine list will include a mix of new and old world varieties, alongside natural and biodynamic wines, and champagnes.
+The chef-owner and sommelier behind popular Clerkenwell restaurant The Drunken Butler, Yuma Hashemi, has launched a brand-new venture: a wine bar called Emmanuelle.
+Located across the road from its Persian sibling, the bar focuses on small-scale winemakers from all over the world, with a programme of tastings, masterclasses and producer talks taking place throughout the year.
+The wine list includes a mix of new and old world varieties, alongside natural and biodynamic wines, and champagnes.
 It will be the perfect spot for a nightcap after dinner at The Drunken Butler, with vintage and antique furniture giving the bar a vibrant retro feel.

 This little gem opposite Balham station is a great date spot, with cosy lighting and a buzzy vibe.
 Load up one of the wine cards and get stuck into some wine tasting via the self-serve vending machines which line the walls.
 Choose from 60 wines available by the glass – or mix it up with one of the cocktails on offer (go before 7pm to make the most of Happy Hour).
 It’s easy to get carried away here, so line your stomach with some of the tasty tapas-style plates on offer: think baked camembert, Iberico ham croquettes, patatas bravas and some particularly juicy braised chorizo.
 There’s also a brunch menu (who says you can’t have wine with your eggs?) and a stellar Sunday roast.